AyIong/mediawiki-TGUI/README.md

 Download all these files into a folder name "TGUI"

-Place the TGUI folder into Mediawiki/Skins (Or, clone this repo into the skin folder, and rename cloned folder into "TGUI)
+Place the TGUI folder into Mediawiki/Skins (Or, clone this repo into the skin folder, and rename cloned folder into "TGUI")

 go to MediaWiki LocalSetting.php and add this line `wfLoadSkin( 'TGUI' );` next to all the other wfLoadSkin() calls